Relevant Fields on a User Story

 - Release: If the user story is part of a product version/release, it must be added here.

-- Org Credential: The org credential of the org where the changes included in the user story have been made.
+- Credential: The credential of the org where the changes included in the user story have been made.

-- Environment: This value is automatically added by Copado based on the selected org credential.
+- Environment: This value is automatically added by Copado based on the selected credential.